kubilus1/autoortho/README.md

 All testing is done on Ubuntu 20.04.
 Other Linux flavors ought to work as well.
 MacOS very likely *should* work, but I have no way of testing it.

-Doubtful that this will work on Windows, but I also have no way of testing that.
+It's possible this technique would work on Windows with the [WinFSP](https://github.com/winfsp/winfsp) project, though I currently have no way of testing this.

 ## Known issues and limits
-* Going really really fast may lead to lag downloading files (though high numbers of DSF triangles seems to be the worse culprit)
+* Currently I try to limit the cache to 4GB of memory, though it's possible it will exceed this in certain scenarios.
 * Not really possible to post-process the satellite photos.
 You get what you get.
-* FUSE doesn't seem to be supported with Windows, AFAICT, so probably won't ever work on that platform.
-(Maybe with Cygwin or something IDK)
 * Will still require properly created DSF files
 * Will add a couple minutes to initial flight time for new areas.
 That's to be expected though.